gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 To configure the glance service we need to edit a few files in ``/etc/glance``:

-On the ``/etc/glance/glance-api-paste.ini`` file, we need to adjust the **filter:authtoken** section so that it matches the values we used when we created the keystone **glance** user::
+In the ``/etc/glance/glance-api-paste.ini`` file, we need to adjust the **filter:authtoken** section so that it matches the values we used when we created the keystone **glance** user::